-- You can note down this information for your future reference if you need.
+- You can note this information for future reference if you need it.

-Task Manager is a system monitoring program generally used to monitor the processes & applications that are running on your computer system as well as to get the general status of the computer system you’re using.
+Task Manager is a system monitoring program generally used to monitor the processes & applications that are running on your computer system and get the general status of the computer system you’re using.
 You can use this program to get information about your computer system.

-- Go to start menu & search for the task manager program
+- Go to the start menu & search for the task manager program

 - Or you can open it through the hotkey Alt+Ctrl+Del

-- Once the Task manager is opened up on your computer screen navigate to the performance tab
+- Once the task manager is opened up, navigate to the performance tab

-- You can get all the information related to CPU such as Name, Manufacturer, Clock Speed, Number of cores, Number of logical cores, CPU Cache memory.
+- You can get all the information related to CPU, such as Name, Manufacturer, Clock Speed, Number of cores, Number of logical cores, and CPU Cache memory.

-- Get the complete information about the Memory like the form factor, total capacity, used memory, available memory as shown in the image below.
+- Get the complete information about the Memory like the form factor, total capacity, used memory, and available memory, as shown in the image below.

-- You will also the fields about the storage capacity provided by the product seller & ethernet, wifi.
+- You will also see the fields about the storage capacity provided by the product seller & ethernet Wi-Fi.

-- Now you knew the trick of how to know – What Kind of Computer Do I Have?
+Now you know how to know – What Kind of Computer Do I Have?

-- Go to start menu & open control panel
+- Go to the start menu & open the control panel

 - Now navigate through the below path